UWPCE-PythonCert/PythonCertDevel220/source/modules/lesson04/99_assignment.rst

 #.
 Log all database data changes (adds, amends, deletes).

 .. todo::
-Create a customer csv file to be used for loading data with at east 1000 records.
+    Create a customer csv file to be used for loading data with at least 1000 records.

 Tips
 ----